sshirokov/df-tales/README.md

+### What manner of madness is this?

-This is a collection of documents, split by world, that describe the lives of Dwarves.
+This is a collection of documents documenting the work of dwarves as they attempt to build societies.

+The documents have been collected at great risk, and contain the first hand accounts of civilization.

+### What witchcraft builds these stories?

+These are stories from playing *Fortress Mode* in [Dwarf Fortress](http://www.bay12games.com/dwarves/) a very detailed world simulator.

 ### The Forts